Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

-\underline{\up}.
-During an call to $\up(j)$ the size of the used space increases when a pointer $u(j)$ becomes non-nul or when additional values are stored in $\children(u(j))$.
-To select $u(j)$, $O(\log n)$ random bits are used, and $O(\log n)$ time is consumed to insert $j$ in $\children(u(j))$ and to update the data structure for the set $K$ (this is implicit in the listing).
+During a call to $\up(j)$ the size of the used space increases when a pointer $u(j)$ becomes non-null or when additional values are stored in $\children(u(j))$.
+To select $u(j)$, $O(\log n)$ random bits are used, and $O(\log n)$ time is used to insert $j$ in $\children(u(j))$ and to update the data structure for the set $K$ (this is implicit in the listing).